WeblateOrg/weblate/docs/contributing/debugging.rst

 the error collection tool.

-In case the slow performance is linked to the database, you can also enable logging of all database queries using following configuration:
+In case the slow performance is linked to the database, you can also enable logging of all database queries using following configuration after enabling :setting:`DEBUG`:

 .. code-block:: python